 Imagine if the sound of footsteps made you fear for your life.
-It’s a feeling author Karen Stefano has suffered with for over 30 years.
+It’s a feeling that author Karen Stefano suffered from for more than 30 years.

 Not all footsteps trigger a panic attack, but Stefano never knows when her fear will strike.
-She recalls one episode a few years ago where she was walking down the street on a sunny San Diego morning.
+She recalls one episode a few years ago, when she was walking down the street on a sunny San Diego morning.
 It was a safe area.
 Plenty of people were milling around.
 But when Stefano heard the sound of a man jogging behind her, she became overcome with dread.

 “I spun around and almost screamed at the poor guy.
 He was just mortified and apologized profusely even though he had done absolutely nothing wrong,” she said.

-In the summer of 1984, Stefano was a 19-year-old sophomore at UC Berkeley.
-One night, as she was walking to her apartment off campus, she heard the footsteps of a man who would cast a long shadow on her life.
+In the summer of 1984, Stefano was a 19-year-old sophomore at UC–Berkeley.
+One night, as she was walking to her off-campus apartment, she heard the footsteps of a man who would cast a long shadow on her life.

 “My body knew his intentions,” she said.

 The man cornered Stefano in the tunnel-like concrete hall that led to her apartment.
 He revealed a knife, and grabbed her 110-pound body tightly from behind.
 He held the knife to her throat with one hand and covered her mouth with the other.
 She was stunned at first, but then she began to scream.
 Her attacker struggled to silence her, but her screams only grew more ferocious.

 As the sound of neighbors opening their doors crept into the hallway, the attacker released her.
 She fell to the ground as his footsteps trailed off into the night.

 Stefano sustained little physical harm—just a puffy bruise on her lips where her assailant gripped her mouth—but even today, the aftermath still lingers like a scar that refuses to heal.
 She says the worst part is the shame that accompanies it.